 Anniversary Bonus Points

-All four of the Southwest cards provide bonus points on your account anniversary, to help offset the cost of holding the card for the long term.
+All five Southwest cards provide bonus points on your account anniversary, to help offset the cost of holding the card over the long term.

 - Southwest Rapid Rewards® Priority Credit Card – 7,500 points